JuliaSymbolics/Metatheory.jl/paper/paper.md

 for the sake of simplicity, do not check any additional analysis data.
 Figure \autoref{fig:egraph} contains a friendly visualization of (a fragment of) the equality saturation process in this example.
-You can see how loops easily appear in the definition of the rewriting rules.
+You can see how loops evidently appear in the definition of the rewriting rules.
-While the classic rewriting backend would loop indefinitely or stop when repeatedly matching these rules, the *e-graph* backend natively support this level of abstraction and allows the programmer to completely forget about the ordering and looping of rules.
+While the classic rewriting backend would loop indefinitely or stop early when repeatedly matching these rules, the *e-graph* backend natively support this level of abstraction and allows the programmer to completely forget about the ordering and looping of rules.
-Efficient scheduling heuristics are applied automatically to prevent instantaneous combinatorial explosion of the e-graph, thus preventing substantial slowdown of the equality saturation algorithm.
+Efficient scheduling heuristics are applied automatically to prevent instantaneous combinatorial explosion of the e-graph, thus preventing substantial slowdown of the equality saturation process.

 ```julia
 using Metatheory